preda/gpuowl/README.md

 after p-1 iterations the result is 0, then M(p) is certainly prime, otherwise M(p) is certainly not prime.

-Lucas-Lehmer, while a very efficient primality test, still takes a rather long time for large Mersenne numbers (on the order of weeks of intense compute), thus it is only applied on the Mersenne candidates that survived the cheaper preliminary filters TF and P-1.
+Lucas-Lehmer, while a very efficient primality test, still takes a rather long time for large Mersenne numbers (on the order of weeks of intense compute), thus it is only applied to the Mersenne candidates that survived the cheaper preliminary filters TF and P-1.

 ### PRP ("the new LL")